unional/iso-error/README.md

 `err.toString()` produces the same result as `IsoError.serialize()`.

-The errors are serialized to json.
+The errors are serialized to json string.

 ```ts
 // service